How to Choose the Best API Testing Solution

-There is no question that API testing is integral for identifying defects at multiple layers of your application and ensuring a seamless customer experience.
+There’s no question that API testing is integral for identifying defects at multiple layers of your application and ensuring a seamless customer experience.
 But there are many different approaches and tools available on the market.
-How do you get the ROI you’re looking for to achieve the automation necessary to deliver high quality software at the speed of Agile and DevOps initiatives?
+How do you get the ROI you’re looking for to achieve the automation necessary to deliver high-quality software at the speed of Agile and DevOps initiatives?

 So what does this entail?
 There are five key areas that you should be able to check off as you are evaluating functional test automation solutions.

 Ease of Use & Core Capabilities

 Your API testing tool needs to be easy to use, meaning that it is easy for a novice user to pick up and start using with minimal training, with great success.
 To this end, the solution should be intuitive and visual but also provide significant functionality to complete complex actions without scripting.